zavaboy/challonge-wp/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.6 =
+Tested in WordPress 4.9
+Fixed issue where widget Signup buttons on tournaments with one or more participants are not displayed for users not logged in.
+Thanks to sagund07 for finding the cause and giving a solution for this issue.
+Added comments in code about relevant functionality changes in WordPress 4.6.
+Changed some class names in settings to be less conflicting with other plugin CSS that may be loaded as well.
+Added a way to list participants to shortcodes.
+Fixed insecure content loading in iframes on secure pages.
+Improved caching for much faster page loads.
+Added adaptive caching where the expire date is determined by the cached content.
+Added cache age to bottom corner shortcodes and widgets which also allows manual refreshing.

 = 1.1.5 =
 Moved widget content functions to a new class for Ajax related methods.